You might have seen my face on one of the previous blog posts. I’m Marie, 20, and I’m working with Baltic Club for the whole summer!

 I’m currently studying graphic design in Paris.
-When I told my teachers I wanted to find an internship in Montréal for the summer, I was astonished by the lack of enthusiasm and help.
-I didn’t know anyone in Montréal, or Québec, or even North America, so finding an internship from halfway across the world seemed like a pretty impossible task.
+When I told my teachers I wanted to find an internship in Montreal for the summer, I was astonished by their lack of enthusiasm and help.
+I didn’t know anyone in Montreal, or Quebec, or even North America for that matter, so finding an internship from halfway across the world seemed like a pretty impossible task.
 But I threw myself in, called up every agency I could find, asked every person I knew if they knew anyone who knew anyone who knew anyone…

 Originally Parisian but raised in England, I wanted to go on an adventure.
 A big one.
 Crossing the Atlantic Ocean seemed like a good start.
 But the biggest part of the journey happened after I safely landed on Canadian territory.